The Evolution Of Trail Cams

 Before the first trail cameras were released to the market, I remember using trail-timers.
 If you were a hunter back in the early 1990s, you may recall a basic digital clock with a thread attached to it.
 This device could be strung across a trail and tied to a branch.
 When a deer or other animal passed through, it would pull the thread from the timer and stop the clock at the time it walked by.

-It was 22 years ago when I picked up my first trail camera.
+It was 22 years ago when I picked up my first trail cam.
 Cutting-edge technology made it expensive and labor-intensive to run.
-Print film was pricey and taking each roll to a photo lab for developing was time- consuming.
-Trail cameras contained an actual point- and-shoot camera inside a box.
+Print film was pricey and taking each roll to a photo lab for developing was time-consuming.
+Trail cameras contained an actual point-and-shoot camera inside a box.
 Essentially, the camera was wired with a motion sensor that triggered the shutter.
 Conceptually similar to today’s trail cams, these early inventions were unwieldy, costly, and, by today’s standards, the image quality was poor.

 Nevertheless, these early versions generated intel that had never before been available to hunters.
 Little did we know that these humble cameras were the meager beginnings of a fledgling movement in the outdoor industry, one that would eventually take on a life of its own.

 With the introduction of digital point-and-shoot cameras, manufacturers worked feverishly to integrate that technology.
-To lower costs, some early versions captured black and white images.
+To lower costs, some early versions captured black-and-white images.
 The quality left a lot to be desired and the motion sensors often missed the mark in triggering the shutter.
 Within a couple of years though, a handful of companies stepped up their game to improve the quality and functionality of their digital cameras.
 Almost overnight, film cameras became obsolete.
-In fact, from around 2005 to the present, the evolution in trail cameras has been extraordinary!
+In fact, from around 2005 to the present, the evolution of trail cams has been extraordinary!

 Fast forward a few short years and, as more companies recognized the rapidly expanding digital trail camera trend, the race was on to diversify and improve quality, efficiency, functionality, and price point.